Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Mesoscopic regime

 This problem has the advantage that it has a completely explicit solution.
 The solution, as obtained in \cite{KMVaV04}, is given by

 where $\mathcal{D}(z)$ is the Szeg\"o function

 and

-Recalling the definition of the weight $\omega(x)$ in \eqref{omdef}, the integrals in \eqref{sz} can be calculated explicitly by extending the procedure outlined in \cite{K07} to the case of complex singularities.
+Recalling the definition of the weight $\omega(x)$ in (\ref{omdef}), the integrals in (\ref{sz}) can be calculated explicitly by extending the procedure outlined in \cite{K07} to the case of complex singularities.

-As we shall see in the next subsection, the Szeg\"o function $\mathcal{D}(z)$ will turn out to be the key ingredient in deriving the logarithmic covariance structure in \eqref{logcov}.
+As we shall see in the next subsection, the Szeg\"o function $\mathcal {D}(z)$ will turn out to be the key ingredient in deriving the logarithmic covariance structure in (\ref{logcov}).

-\subsection{Asymptotics of the polynomials and proof of Theorem \ref{th:maintheorem}}
+\subsection{Asymptotics of the polynomials and proof of Theorem~\texorpdfstring{ \ref{thmaintheorem}}{2.2}}

-We are now ready to present the leading order asymptotics $N \to \infty$ of the $Y$-matrix in \eqref{ymatrix}, leaving the technical matters of estimation of errors and the final transformation of the Riemann-Hilbert problem to Appendix \ref{ap:riemann}.
-Our aim in this subsection is to prove Theorem \ref{th:maintheorem} using these asymptotics.
+We are now ready to present the leading order asymptotics $N \to\infty $ of the $Y$-matrix in (\ref{ymatrix}), leaving the technical matters of estimation of errors and the final transformation of the Riemann--Hilbert problem to Appendix~\ref{apriemann}.
+Our aim in this subsection is to prove Theorem~\ref{thmaintheorem} using these asymptotics.

 Tracing back the transformations $S \to T \to Y$, we find that